Athos1972/baangt/docs/articles/AsynchronousAndCanonTests.rst

 **Polling** means to have your currently active test case poll repeatedly for an event in a more or less fixed timely interval.
 That's nice for smaller waiting periods and smaller installations.
-When you run with 500 parallel sessions and you query a service every 500 ms for a specific answer you could create unrealistic load to that service.
-You're also consuming resources of your test environment, which are then not available for other tasks.
+When you run with 500 parallel sessions and you query a service every 500 ms for a specific answer you may create a unrealistic load to that service.
+You also consume resources of your test environment, which are then not available for other tasks.
 For ``baangt`` we recommend to use polling for expected short waiting times (several seconds up to minutes) - but that's not a hard rule.
 YMMV.

 **Events** (aka Callbacks) are the opposite.
 Your test case pauses and doesn't do anything until an external trigger appears.
 Of course callbacks are more difficult to implement as you not only need to query a service repeatedly, but first implement a callback service as well as the call to the callback service (even when it's done via Kafka or Redis).

 It's another component, that needs to be written, tested and maintained.

 Deep dive on test Canons
 ------------------------

 What is a test Canon?
-They are basically the same concept as a canon in music
+It is basically the same concept as a canon in music

     From Wikipedia_: